 - Sweet blood orange

-- The most important component of citrus peel is hesperidina, a bioflavonoid which helps metabolise liquids in your blood and reduce/eliminate fat.
-But peel also contains other bioflavonoids, like naringin (which makes products taste bitter), diosmin (which is beneficial to heart health) and neohesperidin (used as a sweetener).
+- The most important component of citrus peel is hesperidin, a bioflavonoid which helps metabolise liquids in your blood and reduce/eliminate fat.
+But peel also contains other bioflavonoids, like naringin which makes products taste bitter, diosmin which is beneficial to heart health, and neohesperidin DC.

 - Peel contains pectin, a natural fibre which combats stomach problems and keeps your sugar levels stable.